 Of course, none of these are required… but I highly recommend them.
 When you share a link on Facebook, for example, and no image, title, or description comes up… few people will be interested and actually click through.
 And if your Schema snippets aren’t in each page, of course you can still appear in search results… but competitors may beat you out when they have additional information displayed.

 Register Your XML Sitemaps with Search Console

-Once your robots.txt file, XML sitemaps, and rich snippets are customized and optimized throughout your site, don’t forget to register for each search engine’s Search Console (also known as Webmaster tool) where you can monitor the health and visibility of your site on search engines.
+Once your robots.txt file, XML sitemaps, and rich snippets are customized and optimized throughout your site, don’t forget to register for each search engine’s Search Console (also known as the Webmaster tool) where you can monitor the health and visibility of your site on search engines.
 You can even specify your Sitemap path if none is listed and see how the search engine is consuming it, whether or not there are any issues with it, and even how to correct them.

-Roll out the red carpet to search engines and social media and you’ll find your site ranking better, your entries on search engine result pages clicked through more, and your pages shared more on social media.
+Roll out the red carpet to search engines and social media, and you’ll find your site ranking better, your entries on search engine result pages clicked through more, and your pages shared more on social media.
 It all adds up!

 How Robots.txt, Sitemaps, and MetaData Work Together